wabbajack-tools/mod-lists/Keizaal/readme.md

 ![Keizaal 2.5.1](https://github.com/PierreDespereaux/Keizaal/blob/main/Images/Credits%20Banner.png)

 I have highlighted only a fraction of the mods available in the list but I do hope this overview gave you a good idea of what to expect when you play Keizaal.
 If you have any inquiries about the list feel free to @ me on the [Wabbajack](https://discord.gg/wabbajack) or [Keizaal](https://discord.gg/eYZJFP8) Discord Servers, I'll do my best to help you out.
-I hope you enjoy my modslist!
+I hope you enjoy my modlist!

 I'd like to individually thank a few people for their contributions in making Keizaal what it is.